Help Center Content Audit Tool for SEO and AI Search

 Intent mismatch between query and page depth

 Some support queries need a quick fix, while others need conceptual explanation.
-Many docs pages fail because they deliver the wrong depth for the search intent.
+Some docs pages fail because they deliver the wrong depth for the reader intent.

 A practical audit workflow